ProMinato500/ProMinato500/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-Discord Bot
+- 🔭 I’m currently studying in ...
+First Year at SRMIST, Ktr
 - 🌱 I’m currently learning ...
 React.js and Data Visualisation
 - 👯 I’m looking to collaborate on ...
 Data Analysis and Front-End Development
 - 🤔 I’m looking for help with ...
 React.Js